Cube Escape: The Mr. Rabbit Magic Show

 The Mr. Rabbit Magic Show was released on April 30, 2025 to celebrate the developer’s 10th anniversary.
 It features Mr. Rabbit, a character first introduced in Rusty Lake Hotel and subsequently seen in the Cube Escape games Birthday and The Cave.
-Players are tasked with completing puzzles and assisting Mr. Rabbit with his magical acts.
+Players are tasked with completing puzzles and assisting Mr. Rabbit with his magical acts, but the events of the game are completely independent from the story of Rusty Lake.

 Servant of the Lake

-Servant of the Lake is an upcoming point-and-click game in the Rusty Lake series and is projected to release in spring 2026 for mobile and PC.
-As with prior entries, players must solve puzzles while working as a servant in the Vanderboom estate and searching for their "dark alchemical secrets".
-The game is set prior to the events of Rusty Lake: Roots.
+Servant of the Lake is a point-and-click puzzle video game, the fourth and currently the last game in the Rusty Lake series, released on August 13, 2026 for PC, Android, MacOS and iOS.
+It takes place in Spring 1839, serving as a prequel for Rusty Lake: Roots, telling the story of the Vanderboom siblings and their estate, where the player takes a role of a servant, performing tasks with various difficulty, ranging from everyday laundry or cooking to searching for "dark alchemical secrets".
+The game was welcomed especially warmly and praised for its dark, weird and mysterious atmosphere, typical for the Rusty Lake games.

 Reception

-Critical reception for games in the Rusty Lake series has been mixed to favorable.
-Review aggregate Metacritic shows generally favorable reviews for Rusty Lake: Roots and The White Door, while Rusty Lake Hotel and The Past Within both have mixed or average reviews.
+Critical reception for games in the Rusty Lake series has been mixed to favourable.
+Review aggregate Metacritic shows generally favourable reviews for Rusty Lake: Roots and The White Door, while Rusty Lake Hotel and The Past Within both have mixed or average reviews.

 Multiple outlets have commented upon the series' mythos, with some stating that players will need to experience all of the available games in order to better understand the larger storyline of the Rusty Lake universe.
-Common elements of praise for the series centers upon its artwork and atmosphere, which has received praise from outlets such as Rock Paper Shotgun, Pocket Gamer, and PC World, the last of which felt that the series as of Rusty Lake Paradise was "unparalleled as far as surreal horror goes".
+Common elements of praise for the series centres upon its artwork and atmosphere, which has received praise from outlets such as Rock Paper Shotgun, Pocket Gamer, and PC World, the last of which felt that the series as of Rusty Lake Paradise was "unparalleled as far as surreal horror goes".
 Common elements of criticism have focused on the user interfaces for some entries in the series, as reviewers noted that the interface for Rusty Lake Hotel would pose issues for mobile users while others noted the opposite for Rusty Lake: Roots.
 The series' puzzles have received both positive and negative reception, as reviewers have praised the variety of puzzles while remarking that some puzzles are filler.
 Multiple reviews have mentioned Lynch's influence on the series; a reviewer for Kotaku felt that the series' overuse of this is a weakness, but that over time the series has "established so many of its own distinctive themes that crop up throughout, giving that sense of timelessness to a collection of games that can be set a hundred years apart."

 The developers have commented upon the series' fan following, stating that they have occasionally used the community's fandom pages to look up information about the Rusty Lake series.
 They have also complimented the players on their puzzle savvy after the community discovered and began playing the ARG based on The White Door prior to its launch.